SUMMER SAVINGS

 What does a bookkeeper do?

-Bookkeepers help businesses keep their finances on track by keeping tabs on different accounts, transactions, and reports.
-They collect, organize, and store the business’s financial records, including cash flow statements, reconciliation statements, and profit and loss statements.
+Bookkeepers help businesses manage their finances by monitoring different accounts, transactions, and reports.
+They collect, organize, and store the business’s financial records, including reconciliation, income, and cash flow statements.

 A list of bookkeeping duties and responsibilities.